Kodipher/utility-scripts/README.md

 # utility-scripts

- This repo contains a collection of standalone utility scripts
+This repo contains a collection of niche standalone utility python scripts.
+Each script has an outlined problem as the first comment, followed by constants that work as settings.
+All scripts can be found in the `scripts` directory.

 ### Contents: